neu-se/CS4530-Spring-2022/policies.md

 Attendance in the synchronous meetings is expected.
 Sometimes you cannot avoid missing a class.
 If you need to be away from class, it is your responsibility to catch up on the materials discussed in the class.

 ## Accommodations for Disabilities
 Students who have disabilities who wish to receive academic services and/or accommodations should visit the [Disability Resource Center](http://www.northeastern.edu/drc) at 20 Dodge Hall or call (617) 373-2675.
 If you have already done so, please provide your letter from the DRC to the Instructor early in the semester so that they can arrange those accommodations.
+Please note that these accommodation don't apply to the group assignments unless there are extenuating circumstances (we have confirmed this with the DRC at NU).
+Please feel free to reach out to DRC for any questions!
 ## Title IX Notice
 *Title IX of the Education Amendments of 1972 protects individuals from sex or gender-based discrimination, including discrimination based on gender-identity, in educational programs and activities that receive federal financial assistance.*